sjentsch/lsjDocs/Ch06/Ch06_DataHandling_2.rst

    things just can not be done.

 .. [#]
-   You can do this in the Compute new variable screen, though just calculating ``2 + 2`` for every cell of a new variable is not very useful!
+   You can do this in the Compute new variable panel, though just calculating ``2 + 2`` for every cell of a new variable is not very useful!